henriqueidt/competitive-programming/README.md

 # competitive-programming
-A set of solved programming challenges
+A set of solved programming challenges using C++